Approved by humourless 40-year-olds for concerned parents.

 story where the superhero fought drug smugglers because the story focused on the wholesale

-When Lee's story gained considerable public appreciation and critical acclaim, all the egg on its face forced the CCA into changing the Code to allow negative portrayals of drug abuse — but even with the change, the CCA would never recover from the damage to its reputation.
+When Lee's story gained considerable public appreciation and critical acclaim, all the egg on its face forced the CCA into changing the Code to allow portrayals of drug abuse provided that it was clearly shown in a negative light — but even with the change, the CCA would never recover from the damage to its reputation.

 Two major revisions (one in 1971